ManuelJSD/Indexador-Nexus/README.en.md

 ## Contributing

-If you want to contribute to the project, follow these steps:
+If you wish to contribute to the project, follow these steps:

 1. Fork the project
 2. Create a new branch (`git checkout -b feature/new-feature`)